adriancarriger/angularfire2-offline/README.md

 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';
 import { AngularFireModule } from 'angularfire2';
-import { AngularFire2OfflineModule } from 'angularfire2-offline';
+import { AngularFireOfflineModule } from 'angularfire2-offline';

 import { AppComponent } from './app.component';